Philadelphia Brain Injury Attorney

 You may be approached by the other side with a settlement offer.
 With the help of an attorney, you should examine this offer and determine if it is enough to meet your past, current, and expected future costs.
 Settling out of court could save the expense of a trial and get the compensation faster, but it could also mean you end up with much less than you could get by taking the case to trial.

-It is understandable that victims of a brain injury and their family want to know about legal fees.
-The Ciccarelli Law Offices strive to provide legal service to people at a reasonable cost.
+It is understandable that victims of brain injury and their families want to know about legal fees.
+Our accident lawyers in Philadelphia strive to provide legal services to people at a reasonable cost.
 Attorney fees are assessed in a number of ways and usually set in advance of the representation.
 These fees can include billable hours, flat fees, or contingent fees.

 When possible, we accept personal injury cases, such as a brain injury, on a contingency fee basis.
 This means that the client will face no out-of-pocket cost during the course of the case, and they will pay no attorney fees unless we are successful with their case.
 Our fee comes out of the final settlement in an amount agreed upon before we take the case.
 A contingent fee is a percentage of the monetary judgment or settlement.